ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 It is **multi-client capable** by using different template paths, configuration files and script parameters.

 Set-OutlookSignatures requires **no installation on servers or clients**.
-You only need a standard file share on a server, and PowerShell and Office.
+You only need a standard SMB file share on a central system, and Office on your clients.

 A **documented implementation approach**, based on real life experiences implementing the script in multi-client environments with a five-digit number of mailboxes, contains proven procedures and recommendations for product managers, architects, operations managers, account managers and e-mail and client administrators.
-The implementatin approach is **suited for service providers as well as for clients**, and covers several general overview topics, administration, support, training across the whole lifecycle from counselling to tests, pilot operation and rollout up to daily business.
+The implementation approach is **suited for service providers as well as for clients**, and covers several general overview topics, administration, support, training across the whole lifecycle from counselling to tests, pilot operation and rollout up to daily business.

-### Demo video
+## Demo video
 <div class="columns">
   <div class="column is-half">
     <figure class="image is-16by9">